 Visit a stately home

-Here in the UK, we might not always have the guarantee of great weather for a first date – but we do have hundreds of fascinating and beautiful historical buildings and houses to explore, and visiting a stately home is a lovely way to spend some time together.
+Here in the UK, we might not always have the guarantee of great weather for a first date.
+However, we do have hundreds of fascinating and beautiful historical buildings to explore, and visiting a stately home is a lovely way to spend some time together.

 From grand and imposing mansions to dinky, quirky cottages with compelling histories, the National Trust looks after some of the most spectacular buildings in the country, so check out their website to find some near you.
-Alternatively, you can read our article; 14 stately homes to visit across the UK.
+Alternatively, you could read our article: 14 stately homes to visit across the UK.

-While visiting a historic site can be a great date for a rainy day, many of these houses have gorgeous gardens that are perfect for a romantic stroll – so this is a date that can be enjoyed throughout the year, come rain or shine.
+While visiting a historic site can be a great date for a rainy day, many of these houses have gorgeous gardens perfect for a romantic stroll – so this date can be enjoyed throughout the year.

 2. Go rock climbing